-Twice as many women as men suffer from a “gummy smile” or a high smile line.
-A smile considered “gummy” is one that shows an excess of gingival tissue (3 mm or more) on smiling.
+Twice as many women as men suffer from a gummy smile.
+A smile considered gummy is one that shows an excess of gum tissue (3 mm or more).

 An attractive smile is dependent on balance of the teeth, gums, and lips: the gum line follows the upper lip’s contour and the upper lip should only expose up to 3 mm of gum tissue.

 There are three facial muscles that create a smile:

 Botox is injected above the smile to temporarily denervate the muscles that cause the upper lip to excessively lift.
 Effective Botox treatment for a gummy smile requires an injection at the the intersection of these three muscles, a triangular area called the Yonsei Point.

 - Fact: Levator Labii Superioris means in Latin “lifter of upper lip”